Zak Dingle: 1994-2023

-In early 2019, it's revealed that Lisa has a deathly heart condition and hasn't got long left to live.
-Lisa then tells Charity that Zak can barely cope with the news and that she doesn't want Charity to tell anybody yet.
+In early 2019, it is revealed that Lisa has a deathly heart condition and has not got long left to live.
+Lisa then tells Charity that Zak can barely cope with the news and that she does not want Charity to tell anybody yet.
 Zak asked Lisa to marry him and after only two days of planning they married on 23 May 2019 in the church.
 Before the wedding, the Dingle's pigs escaped from their pen and were rounded up by Cain, Belle and Lisa in their wedding outfits causing Lisa's dress to become covered in mud.
 After the wedding, celebrations were held in the pub and Lisa went home to get changed as she did not want her wedding photos to be of her covered in mud.
-Zak went to find her and found her asleep on the sofa but when he tried to wake her up he realized that she had died.
+Zak went to find her and found her asleep on the sofa but when he tried to wake her up he realised that she had died.